smolijar/gitwiki-thesis/src/test/usability.md

 - When browsing the repository tree and currently a folder is selected, duplicate file listing is visible in the main content as well as in the side-menu.
 *Solution: remove the index from the side-menu when on a folder.*

-- In the side-menu, the listing of current folder is titled *index*.
+- In the side-menu, the listing of the current folder is titled *index*.
 Users stated that using label *files* is more self-explanatory.
 *Solution: change the label.*

-- The users find it difficult to use the breadcrumbs menu for navigating to the root of the repository, since the menu has links for Repository index, current repository, reference and path fragments.
+- The users find it difficult to use the breadcrumbs menu for navigating to the root of the repository, since the menu has links for the Repository index, the current repository, the reference and path fragments.
 *Solution: visually divide the repository with reference from the path in breadcrumbs menu; remove repository index link.*

 - SHA hashes seem to have different lengths using a proportional font.